mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-We can see here that I've successfully set the *verbosity level of the index logging component to 0*.
 Let's take another look at the *log*, this time using *tail dash f*.
 I'm specifying the path to my *log file to the tail utility*, and I'm specifying the *dash f flag* to direct tail to follow this log.

 ```javascript
 tail -f /data/db/mongod.log